A Cast Iron Primer

-Skilled foundrymen formed the individual molds, poured the molten metal, and finished each piece by hand.
+Using patterns designed by accomplished craftsmen, skilled foundrymen formed the individual sand molds, poured the molten metal, and finished each piece by hand.
 The fineness of the casting was further enhanced by the use of a dressing mixture known as "blacking" applied to the molds.

 With cooking surfaces machined smooth after casting, and subsequently "seasoned" by the build-up of polymerized fat from cooking, vintage cast iron is considered the original "non-stick" cookware.

 Collecting old cast iron "hollow ware", as items like skillets and dutch ovens were once called, is a hobby enjoyed by many.
 Pieces cast by a number of foundries in the USA fifty to one hundred or more years ago are sought after for their quality, craftsmanship, durability, and the fact that they are actually usable without diminishing their value.

 Not only do collectors find interesting the various pieces of cast iron ware in and of themselves, but also their evolution over time and the history of the foundries who made them.
 Over half a century ago, these items were for the most part considered mere commodities, and, as such, much information on their production was either lost over the years or its recording was not deemed worthwhile to begin with.
 The heritage of cast iron hollow ware, therefore, must often be pieced together through a combination of research, empirical evidence, and visual comparisons.